amchess/ShashChess/README.md

     the network parameters must be available to load from file (see also EvalFile), if they are not embedded in the binary.

-### GoldDigger

-_Boolean, Default: False_ If activated, the engine favors depth over the pruning of various selectivity techniques.
-In this way, it can uncover normally hidden possibilities.
-In this mode, it solves many more hard positions, although it loses slightly in absolute game strength.

 ### Persisted learning

 Default is Off: no learning algorithm.
 The other values are "Standard" and "Self", this last to activate the [Q-learning](https://youtu.be/qhRNvCVVJaA?list=PLZbbT5o_s2xoWNVdDudn51XM8lOuZ_Njv), optimized for self play.
 Some GUIs don't write the experience file in some game's modes because the uci protocol is differently implemented